wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Fight a Traffic Ticket in Wisconsin

 Receiving a traffic citation does not necessarily translate to being guilty.
-It only means that the individual is ready to comply with the laws of the state.
-All traffic tickets in Wisconsin necessitate a court appearance.
+It generally means that the individual is alleged to have committed an offense and will need to prove otherwise or be penalized.
+Traffic tickets in Wisconsin typically necessitate a court appearance.
 In court, the defendant has one of three options.
 Guilty, no contest, or non-guilty plea.
-Both guilty and no contest pleas mean a conviction by state laws.
+Both guilty and no contest pleas usually lead to a conviction.
 Except for more serious traffic offenses that require a full trial, most traffic citations get resolved in Wisconsin by posting bail.
 Upon receiving it, the court closes the case but reports a conviction to the state’s Department of Transportation.
-Convictions show up as points on the driving record of the individual.
-It could generate problems after the incident, such as rising insurance rates and the possibility of losing driving privileges.
+Convictions may show up as points on the driving record of the individual.
+It may result in problems after the incident, such as rising insurance rates and the possibility of losing driving privileges.

 • The name of the person involved in the record, unless said person is a juvenile